5 Best 2 Person Kayaks In Australia (August 2026) Tested

 Final Recommendations

-Whatever model you choose, factor in the complete cost including PFDs ($50-100 each), roof racks if needed ($300-500), and potentially a better pump ($30-60).
-Australian kayaking offers incredible experiences - from spotting dolphins to exploring hidden beaches.
-The right tandem kayak opens these adventures to share with someone special.
+Whatever model you choose, factor in the complete cost including PFDs ($50 to $100 AUD each), a quality lock for car park security ($30 to $60), potentially a better pump ($40 to $80), and basic safety gear.
+Australian kayaking offers incredible experiences - from spotting dolphins at Jervis Bay to exploring the Whitsundays, from paddling the Yarra at sunrise to drifting down the Margaret River.
+The right tandem kayak opens these adventures to share with someone special, and now you have the information to choose wisely for 2026 and beyond.